skariuki98/Computer-System-Design-Verilog/README.md

 * Finite State Machine - GCD calculator with Datapath
     * Implement RTL Design (structural datapath and behavioral controller) of Greatest Common Denominator (GCD) of two numbers
 * Simple Loopback System - UART/RS232 & Picoblaze Assembly
+    * Design and synthesize a loopback system using a PicoBlaze microcontroller, and to implement functionality using Assembly code.

 ## General Instructions: How to Build Projects
 1. Clone the repository to a local directory of your choice